vedro-universe/vedro-docs/docs/quick-start.md

 `}
 </TerminalOutput>

-The `-vv` flag increases the verbosity of the test output.
+The `-v` flag increases the verbosity of the test output.
 In case a scenario fails, this flag provides more detailed information about the test run to help you identify and troubleshoot the issue.

 <TerminalOutput>
 {`